Arranging Sperm Banking

 The Andrology Laboratory in the Department of Reproductive

-Medicine provides a service of long term semen storage.
+Medicine provides a service of long term semen storage for

 Patients eligible for this service are males whose treatment or